 There wasn’t a single veteran player traded on draft night, which one NBA agent pointed to as a sign that the market is dry.

 “I think this is going to be a rough summer for a lot of guys,” an NBA agent said.
 “The inactivity on draft night is indicative of that.
 We didn’t see a single roster player traded on draft night.
 I need to go back and look, but I can’t remember the last draft where that happened.
 It doesn’t help that a lot of teams are poised to have cap space in the summer of 2019 since teams will start to get off those summer-of-2016 contracts and there are a lot of talented free agents set to hit the market.
 I think you’ll see some teams that aren’t really competitive in free agency try to absorb a contract or two if they can get back some assets.
 There are only a handful of teams that have space and a few can’t get competitive by simply adding one or two pieces, so it’ll be tough.”

 For more behind-the-scenes information from NBA agents – including how they set expectations with their clients, what happens in pitch meetings, how they come up with an asking price, and what gets done before July 1 – read this article where agents gave an inside look at free agency.

-Free Agency, 2018 NBA Free Agency, Featured, Top, Luol Deng, Timofey Mozgov, Atlanta Hawks, Chicago Bulls, Dallas Mavericks, Indiana Pacers, Los Angeles Lakers, Philadelphia 76ers, Phoenix Suns, Sacramento Kings, Utah Jazz
+Free Agency, 2018 NBA Free Agency, Top, Luol Deng, Timofey Mozgov, Atlanta Hawks, Chicago Bulls, Dallas Mavericks, Indiana Pacers, Los Angeles Lakers, Philadelphia 76ers, Phoenix Suns, Sacramento Kings, Utah Jazz